Get Off of My Cloud

 "Get Off of My Cloud" is a song by the English rock band the Rolling Stones.
 It was written by Mick Jagger and Keith Richards for a single to follow the successful "(I Can't Get No) Satisfaction".
-Recorded in Hollywood, California, in early September 1965, the song was released in September in the United States and October in the United Kingdom.
+Recorded at RCA Studios in Hollywood, California, in early September 1965, the song was released in September in the United States and October in the United Kingdom.

 It topped the charts in the US, UK, Canada, and Germany and reached number two in several other countries.